 If your dog's paws are causing them discomfort, explore some of the dog paw allergy home remedy options listed in this article.
+Paws are often the recipients of allergic reactions, causing dogs to lick and itch them excessively.

 Fortunately, there are numerous ways in which you can manage and relieve your dog’s itchy paws at home.
 From booties to balms, these remedies promote your dog’s holistic well-being.